How to Choose the Best Rental Portfolio Loans

 Many real estate investors see growing a portfolio of single family rentals as the best way to scale their business.
 Having a group of rental homes allows an investor to earn passive income while gaining equity in their investment.

 But most investors who travel down this road soon come to the point where they need rental portfolio loans to continue building their assets.
 They move beyond what they can purchase with cash, or they want to leverage the equity in their homes to purchase more.
 So they need to find the best rental portfolio loans for their situation.

 If you’re this type of investor, here are the terms you need to know when looking for portfolio loans for rental properties.

 These loans are a great place to start.
 In fact, although Lima One does not issue Freddie Mac loans, we recommend that investors start there if they qualify, because they will get better rates and lower down payments.
 However, the thing to know is that most people can only qualify for 10 or so Freddie Mac loans before they hit the limit.
-So while these loans offer a strong place to start, they are really only a first step solution.
+So while these loans offer a strong place to start for those looking to start investing in real estate, they are really only a first step solution.